 In this small medieval village, however, the festive celebrations revolve around a circuit of up to 500 nativity scenes, placed in the streets, on window ledges, in barns and even in the village bread oven.

-This Circuit des Crèches is an annual event proudly organised by the Maison de Pays de Lucéram, starting on December 2 and continuing until a grand closing ceremony on January 7 at 18:00.
+This Circuit des Crèches is an annual event proudly organised by the Maison de Pays de Lucéram, which this year began on November 30 and will continue until a grand closing ceremony on January 4.

 This display was featured on the front page of the publication Nice Matin and attracted a number of tourists.